Kefauver–Harris Amendment: Effect

 The Kefauver–Harris Amendment strengthened the U.S. Food and Drug Administration's control of experimentation on humans and changed the way new drugs are approved and regulated.
 Before the Thalidomide scandal in Europe, and Canada, U.S. drug companies only had to show their new products were safe.
 After the passage of the Amendment, an FDA New Drug Application (NDA) would have to show that a new drug was both safe and effective.
 Previously the 1938 Food, Drug and Cosmetic Act was the main law that regulated drug safety.
 Informed consent was required of patients participating in clinical trials, and adverse drug reactions were required to be reported to the FDA.

 The Drug Efficacy Study Implementation was begun to classify all pre-1962 drugs that were already on the market as either effective, ineffective, or needing further study.

-Estes Kefauver considered the Amendment his "finest achievement" in consumer protection.

 Louis Lasagna, then a prominent clinical pharmacologist at the Johns Hopkins School of Medicine, advised Congress about the proper conduct of clinical research during the 1962 hearings leading up to passage of the Amendment.
 These hearings prompted a recognition of good manufacturing practices as covering the quality of both the process and product, rather than solely the latter.

 The law also exempted from the "Delaney clause" (a 1958 amendment to the Food, Drugs, and Cosmetic Act of 1938) certain animal drugs and animal feed additives shown to induce cancer, but which left no detectable levels of residue in the human food supply.